2 June 2020

 Avoid the dark – Over the next few weeks walking your dog during day light hours is important as you can never be sure when people are going to set fireworks off.
 Walking and exercising your dog in daylight hours whenever possible will allow them to get rid of excess energy and help them to relax during the evening.

 Distraction – using food games, bones or food dispensing toys during fireworks can keep dogs distracted and focused on something else.
 Remember to keep an eye on your dog as not all dogs will find food enough of a distraction or may not eat when they feel stressed.

 A safe place – during firework season your dog may need their own space where they can feel safe.
 This can be anywhere in your home but creating a den like a

 rea will provide comfort and somewhere to hide if they feel overwhelmed.
 If you don’t use this safe place all year round remember to introduce the dog to their safe place a few weeks before firework season that way they will have time to adapt to their new space.
 Once they are using it, it is best to leave them alone, giving fuss while stressed can increase the unwanted behaviour.

-Stay indoors – Make sure you keep your dog inside during fireworks and close all doors, windows and curtains.
-This helps to muffle the sound from outside and reduce the sudden flashes of light coming into the room.
-Playing music or having the TV or radio on is often a great way of distracting your dog from the lights and noises outside.
+Stay indoors – If you know there will be fireworks keep them inside, close doors, windows and curtains so the sound from the outside is muffled (this also helps to reduce the sudden flashes of light coming into the room).
+Playing music or having the TV on at a slightly higher volume can often be a good distraction for dogs from the lights and noises of the fireworks outside.

-Although some dogs show no fear of fireworks you should avoid taking any dog to a firework display, with a mixture of big crowds, strange noises and smells this could stress your dog out and cause them to panic and do something out of character.
+Neve take them to a display – although some dogs show no fear of fireworks you should avoid taking any dog to a firework display, with a mixture of big crowds, strange noises and smells this could stress your dog out and cause them to panic and do something out of character or escape your grip.

 And finally, have fun this firework season!